-You can specify which URL is to be used for indexing in your webmaster tools in order to tell the search engines which URL to use.
+You can specify which URL is to be used for indexing in your webmaster tools to tell the search engines which URL to use.

-It’s not essential that search engines crawl your content and know that you have some content that may be useful to their users.
+Search engines don’t have to crawl your content and know that you have some content that may be useful to their users.

 Therefore, you should tell search engines that you have content on your WordPress blog and where it is located.
 Search engine crawlers use a sitemap to find content on your blog.

-Using an SEO plugin, you can create the sitemap for your blog.
+Using an SEO plugin, you can create a sitemap for your blog.